 - Mouth-formed mouthguard: There are two types of mouth formed mouthguards.
 The first is a shell-liner mouthguard that is made from an acrylic material that is poured into an outer shell, where it forms a lining.
 When placed in an athlete’s mouth, the lining material molds to the teeth and is allowed to set.
 The second type is a thermoplastic (also known as a “boiland-bite”) mouthguard.
 This type of mouthguard is softened in hot water, placed in the mouth, and shaped around the teeth by using a finger or tongue and sometimes biting pressure.
 This type of mouthguard can provide some degree of protection, but usually it will be bulky and have a loose fit.

 - Custom-made mouthguard: The best choice is a mouthguard that is custom-made by your dentist.
 It offers the best protection, fit, and comfort level because it is made from a model of your teeth.

 How should I care for my mouthguard?

 Our goal is to help minimize your chances of a sports related injury to your smile.
-Be sure to ask Dr. Covington about mouthguards at your next dental checkup – GO TEAM!
+Be sure to ask Dr. Covington or Dr. DuRant about mouthguards at your next dental checkup – GO TEAM!